PRX/pixel.prx.org/README.md

 After submitting the form, the request is signed with a `?s=` query param, and is now a valid pixel tracker url.

+## Environment variables

+- `DESTINATIONS` a comma separated list of `dataset.table` BigQuery tables to include on the admin page dropdown.
+- `ID_HOST` the PRX ID server used to authenticate users for access to the admin page
+- `KINESIS_STREAM` the destination stream for tracked pixels
+- `SIGNER_SECRET` a secret string used to sign pixel query parameters

 # Installation

 To get started, first install dev dependencies with `yarn`.
 Then run `yarn test`.
 End of list!